rkuma183/wilsonmar.github.io/_posts/2016-05-16-508-accessibility.md

       alt="EvalAccess evaluates a website for Accessibility based on standards compliance.">EvalAccess evaluates web accessibility </a>is a Free Web Service tool.
 It shows errors and warnings based on Priority 1, 2, 3 and results of errors and warnings per priority.
 It provides a description of what it believes is wrong, the HTML element or attribute with issue and line of code.
 It may not be the most user-friendly access tool, it can help designers and developers to clean up their site:

 <a target="_blank" href="https://fae.disability.illinois.edu/anonymous/?Anonymous%20Report=/"
       alt="Functional Accessibility Evaluator tool evaluates a website for Accessibility based on 508 standards.">Functional Accessibility Evaluator referred to FAE </a>evaluates website based on 508 Guidelines**.
 There are five categories: Navigation and Orientation, Text Equivalents, Scripting, Styling and HTML Standards.
-The overall performance per category is a percentage, divided between Pass, Warning and Fail thus enabling specifica areas with the most issues:
+The overall performance per category is a percentage, divided between Pass, Warning and Fail thus enabling specific areas:

 <a target="_blank" href="http://achecker.ca/checker/"
-      alt="AChecker checks single HTML pages for accessibility standards.">AChecker tool checks single HTML page for conformance with accessibility standards. </a>
+      alt="AChecker checks single HTML pages for accessibility standards.">AChecker tool checks single HTML page for conformance with accessibility standards. </a>It provides suggestions for conformance, explains why it failed, how to fix and the code that failed.

 > Let me help you evaluate these tools.
 Contact me!